Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 # TYPO3 Neos ElasticSearch Adapter

-*supporting ElasticSearch Version 1.2.x and 1.3.x*
+*supporting ElasticSearch Version 1.2.x and 1.3.x and 1.4.x*

 Created by Sebastian Kurfürst; contributions by Karsten Dambekalns and Robert Lemke.